 Part-time students may take a maximum of 90 credits each academic year.

-All of the books required for the course are available from the library.
-The University also has PC labs and a laptop loan service.
+All of the ibooks required for the course are available to download free of charge to iPads.
+The University also has PC labs and a laptop loan service that can be used for residential visits.
 However, many students choose to buy some of the core textbooks for the course and/or a laptop.
-Students may also need to print their assignments and other documents.
-Campus printing costs start from 5p per page.
+Students may occasionally need to print their assignments and other documents.
 Estimated costs are £300 for a laptop up to £100 each year for books and printing.
 Total optional cost: £600

-Students are required to cover the cost of their accommodation during the residential periods, but the University negotiates discounted rates for these periods with a local hotel.
+Students are required to cover the cost of their accommodation during the residential periods.
+Wherever possible, the University negotiates discounted rates for these periods with a local hotel.
+Estimated cost £80 per night

 Find out more about financing your studies and whether you may qualify for one of our bursaries and scholarships.